tlswg/tls13-spec/draft-ietf-tls-tls13.md

 Cryptographic details:

--  What countermeasures do you use to prevent timing attacks against RSA signing operations {{TIMING}}?
+-  What countermeasures do you use to prevent timing attacks {{TIMING}}?

 - When verifying RSA signatures, do you accept both NULL and missing parameters?
   Do you verify that the RSA padding